 Ecology and Society

-Dates and times that the test is offered at the UW-Whitewater campus are listed in the PRAXIS Booklet available at the Education Advising Assistance Center (Room 2003 Winther Hall; 262.472.1585).
-You may also take the test through the Sylvan Learning Centers in Madison, Brookfield and other locations.
-You may register with the Sylvan Center by calling: Madison 608.257.6072, Brookfield 414.796.0808.
+Dates and times that the test is offered at the UW-Whitewater campus are listed in the PRAXIS Booklet available at the Education Advising Assistance Center (Room 2031 Winther Hall; 262.472.1101).
+For information on registering for the Praxis Core Test and for location of testing centers go to ETS Praxis.

 EDFOUND 243: Education in a Pluralistic Society (Ed Foundations) (3 Units)